A meta-study commissioned by a Liberal federal

 possibility of adverse effects by SSM on Canadian

-society, the government commissioned a massive meta-study titled: "Children's
+society, in 2003 the government commissioned a massive meta-study by a research team headed by Dr. Paul Hastings.
+It is 76 pages long and is titled: "Children's

 Development of Social Competence Across Family Types."
 1 Data was extracted from